 When considering housing options in Chicago as a student, you typically have three choices: a private room, a dormitory, or a flatshare.
 If you prefer a diverse and international community, some residences, like the at UChicago, cater specifically to international students.

-Living on-campus may seem convenient, but off-campus options, like renting your own apartment, can be more affordable and offer more freedom.
+Living on campus may seem convenient, but off-campus options, like renting your own apartment, can be more affordable and offer more freedom.
 While Chicago's living expenses are rising, renting in the city center is still more affordable compared to larger cities like New York or Washington, DC.

 Student life in Chicago

 Chicago gets called the "Windy City" for a reason.
-If you are from a warm country, the city's harsh climate may shock the system.
+If you are from a warm country, the city's harsh climate may shock your system.
 High winds rush in from Lake Michigan, and winters can be snow- and ice-bound.
 Summers, on the other hand, offer delightful temperatures.
 Although it may take some time to adjust to this unique weather, living near Lake Michigan means enjoying water activities and abundant nature, almost making you forget you're in the third-largest city in the US.

 As you explore the city, you'll find countless entertaining options.
 Visit the soaring Willis Tower, the second tallest in the country, or the serene Millennium Park with its famous reflective sculpture, the Cloud Gate, which resembles a giant silver bean.
 Take a leisurely stroll at Navy Pier or explore the Natural History Museum.
-Don't miss out on trying an iconic deep-dish pizza or a famous Chicago-style hotdog.
+Don't miss out on trying an iconic deep-dish pizza or a famous Chicago-style hot dog.

 Chicago boasts 77 unique neighborhoods, each with its own charm and character.
 From The Loop to North River, Pilsen to Hyde Park, Andersonville to Lincoln Square, you'll find a vast array of communities to explore.
 However, like any major city in the US, Chicago has social problems, and crime and homelessness can be quite visible.